-You can use the vxdmpadm setattr command to change the I/O policy for distributing I/O load across multiple paths to a disk array or enclosure.
+You can use the vxdmpadm setattr command to change the Dynamic Multi-Pathing (DMP) I/O policy for distributing I/O load across multiple paths to a disk array or enclosure.
 You can set policies for an enclosure (for example, HDS01), for all enclosures of a particular type (such as HDS), or for all enclosures of a particular array type (such as A/A for Active/Active, or A/P for Active/Passive).

-Warning: I/O policies are recorded in the file /etc/vx/dmppolicy.info, and are persistent across reboots of the system.
+Note: I/O policies are persistent across reboots of the system.